-This script does not handle upgrades of 'p4dtg', Helix Swarm, '''
+This script does not handle upgrades of 'p4dtg', Helix Swarm, Helix4Git, or any other software.

 The clear_depot_Map_fields.sh script is used when upgrading to SDP from versions earlier than SDP 2020.1.
 Its usage is discussed in SDP Legacy Upgrade Guide (for Unix).